What is PhD published work?

-- members of academic staff or administrative or library staff of equivalent status of the University and normally have been employed by the University for at least three years immediately prior to the submission of published work; or
+- Members of academic staff or administrative or library staff of equivalent status of the University.
+Normally has been employed by the University for at least three years immediately prior to the submission of published work; or

-- Candidates must apply using the standard online Postgraduate Application Form;
+- Candidates must make a research application using the standard online Postgraduate Application Form

 - Submissions should include further contextual information regarding the publications, including, but not limited to, the profile of journals that articles have been published in, the candidate's individual contribution to each of their publications, the number of citations, and their significance to the field.